Silver Coin Diner (Hammonton)

 The Silver Coin Diner uses the local brew Lacas coffee.
 I enjoyed my coffee and didn’t have any complaints.
 The coffee was my favorite part of the experience.

 The menu at the Silver Coin Diner is smaller than most diners.
+There are all of the typical breakfast options including pancakes, eggs benedict, Canadian bacon, and home fries.

 I ordered a Greek salad with salmon and extra pita bread.
 The waitress said the salad came with pita, but I was running the next day and wanted extra.
 When the food came out, it came with a small plate of bread.
 I assumed I would just receive two plates but didn’t.

 The salad itself was mediocre.
 The salad itself was small with watery lettuce.
-I wasn’t impressed and still hungry afterwords.
+I wasn’t impressed and still hungry afterward.
 I felt like I could have eaten 2-3 more meals.
 It was ironic because afterwords the waitress kept saying how impressed she was that I finished the salad.

 What saved the salad from failing was the salmon which was cooked well.